AdmiralDamage/DyeLiteLegacy/README.md

 Check out the releases, by using the "releases" above, or by going to: https://github.com/AdmiralDamage/DyeLiteLegacy/releases

+### Dyelite is not and never will be a "type in the color, get the perfect dye" program.
+It is only an aid to the process.
+It was never designed with giving you a 100% chance of getting your dye, in mind.
+It's purpose is to simply automate the process as arbitrarily as a computer can.

 # DyeLiteLegacy
 This repository houses my version of the DyeLite program for Mabinogi.